 Peripheral nerve conditions happen when peripheral nerves get compressed, trapped or severed.
 This can happen over time or because of a traumatic event, like a sport injury or motor-vehicle accident.

 Your skull and spine protects the central nervous system.
 But your peripheral nervous system is less protected.
 This means your peripheral nervous system is more susceptible to injury and disorders.

 How is peripheral nerve damage treated?

-If you experience any nerve pain, you should consult with your GP who will assess your condition.
-They may refer you to a neurosurgeon who will provide you with a specialised diagnosis and treatment.
-Sometimes, but not always, this may require peripheral nerve surgery.
+If you have nerve pain, see your general practitioner (GP).
+They will assess your condition.
+They may refer you to a neurosurgeon who will give you a specialised diagnosis and treatment.
+Sometimes treatment may involve peripheral nerve surgery.

-Before your neurosurgical consultation, your GP may send you for medical imaging – such as x-rays and scans – tests and other clinical investigations.
-Once complete, take these reports with you to your neurosurgical consultation.
+Before your neurosurgical appointment, your GP may send you for medical imaging (such as x-rays and scans) tests and other clinical investigations.
+Once complete, take these reports with you to your neurosurgical appointment.

-If you would like a consultation with Dr Raj Reddy, call his practice to make an appointment.
+If you would like to see Dr Raj Reddy, make sure you have a referral.
+Call his practice to make an appointment.